pedridns/pedri/README.md

 # Pedri-dnstt
-An accurate dns scanner for DNSTT tunneling
+dns scanner for DNSTT tunneling

 Install pedridns using wget: